 On the road front; we also touched on the odd classic car show/meets as well, however the modified car element had all but started to fizzle out by 2009.

-As we progress thru 2014 we have continued to capture action from selected UK rallies such as rounds from the MSA Asphalt Rally Championship, the BTRDA & RAC, but we’ve also had our first taste of the World Rally Cross Championships down at Lydden Hill Circuit.
-With extra car shows such as Ford AVO National Day, Luton & Heathrow classics thrown in for good measure too, we really have enjoyed doing what we do and we hope to continue that into the future.
+As we progressed thru 2014, we continued to capture action from selected UK rallies such as rounds from the MSA Asphalt Rally Championship, the BTRDA & RAC, but we’ve also had our first taste of the FIA World Rally Cross Championships down at Lydden Hill Circuit.
+With extra car shows such as Ford AVO National Day, Luton & Heathrow classics thrown in for good measure too, we really have enjoyed doing what we do.

 2015 followed much the same as previous years; classic rallies in Gods own country of Wales mixed in with a trip to a new event for us in the form or the Mini Epynt Stages and a return to the BTRDA round in the Woodpeckers Stages based in Ludlow.
 2015 was also a little sad for us as we experienced what possible was the last Tempest Rally as the organizer’s take the tough decision to call it a day on the event.
 One of our personal favourites as not only was it perhaps the last remaining Forest Stage rally in the South of England but this is where proper stage rallying all began for us back in 2006, we can only hope that the event and the forest stages used will return again in the future.